g-etorri/articles/jncie-self-study/mpls-configuration/13-sr-mpls-configuration.md

                     >  to 10.200.0.6 via ge-0/0/3.0, Push 10105, Push 10102(top)
                        to 10.200.0.11 via ge-0/0/4.0, Push 10105, Push 10102(top)
 ```
-The path computed is R3 -> R2 -> R1 -> R4.
-And in the RIB the SPRING-TE have a bigger prefence than LDP.
+The computed path is R3 -> R2 -> R1 -> R4.
+In the RIB, the SPRING-TE has a higher preference than LDP.

-Now, let's enable the microloop avoidance in the R3.
-This is a sensible topic for me in the beggining.
-The microloop avoidance ensure that all the network have updated his SPF.
-Think with me in our topology, a traffic of the R7 to R4, if we have a fail between R5 and R4, during a little bit time, R5 update his routes considering the link to R4 as down, but for a little time also, R6 not receive this information yet, so, R5 forward the packets to R6 and R6 forward the packets to R5 for a moment, until R6 receives the information of the link down and calculates the best path again.
+Finally, let's enable microloop avoidance on R3.
+This was a challenging topic for me at first.
+Microloop avoidance ensures that the entire network has updated its SPF.
+Consider our topology: if traffic goes from R7 to R4 and a failure occurs between R5 and R4, R5 will update its routes quickly.
+However, for a brief moment, R6 might not have received this info yet.
+R5 might forward packets to R6, and R6 might forward them back to R5 until R6 updates its own RIB.

-The microloop avoidance ensure that the traffic will be forwarded only when all the routers have updated his ribs.
-This is a powerful tool together with TI-LFA!
+Microloop avoidance ensures traffic is only forwarded when all routers have updated their RIBs.
+This is a powerful tool when combined with TI-LFA!
 ```
 set protocols isis spf-options microloop-avoidance post-convergence-path delay 10000
 ```
-This configuration ensure that the backup path, converged by TI-LFA will be used at least 10 seconds, then, another path will be installed in the FIB.
+This configuration ensures that the backup path converged by TI-LFA will be used for at least 10 seconds before another path is installed in the FIB.

-Guys, we finished our MPLS configuration!!!
-Now, it's time to rest, and prepare to configure the VPN services in our network.
-See you next!!!
+Guys, we have finished our MPLS configuration!!!
+Now it's time to rest and prepare to configure VPN services in our network.
+See you next time!!!